Deanveloper/NewBlog/_posts/2017-05-12-go-interfaces.markdown

 # Interfaces are great
 They're honestly brilliant.
 Interfaces allow for simple, elegant programming.
-Simple programming.
 Let's write a quick method in Java to show how beautiful interfaces truly are.
 ```Java
 package mypackage;